 Has anyone ever told you about phosphates in pool water?
 Do you know what they are, or what they do to pool chemistry?
 For most people, the answer is no...including many pool professionals who have not had to fight phosphates before.
-While Orenda has done extensive R&D to formulate their eco-friendly PR-10,000 phosphate remover, this article is just a summary of information from multiple outside sources, simplified for you.
+After all, they did not seem to be an issue 10+ years ago, so what changed?
+This article is just a summary of information from multiple outside sources, simplified for you.
 We have another article that goes more in depth about different types of phosphates here.

 What are phosphates?